Atholville, New Brunswick: Location

 Atholville is located four kilometres west of downtown Campbellton.
 The village is generally considered part of Acadia.
 Atholville is bordered to the north by the Restigouche River and has an area of 119.60 square kilometres, after an annexation that took place in 2015.
 Apart from Campbellton, the village is adjacent to Val-d'Amours to the south and Tide Head to the west.
-The Quebec side extends, from west to east, from Restigouche-Partie-Sud-Est to Pointe-à-la-Croix and Listuguj.
+The Quebec side extends, from west to east, from Restigouche-Sud-Est to Pointe-à-la-Croix and Listuguj.

 Walker Creek rises in the south-east of the territory.
 It has a few tributaries in the area with the main one continuing east parallel to Highway 11.
 Walker Creek flows into the Restigouche River in Campbellton.
 There are also a few streams flowing directly into the Restigouche River.
 The site of the stockade (Booming Grounds) is a salt marsh.
 The Appalachian Mountains cover most of the territory of the municipality.
 Butte Sugar, with a height of about 200 m, also extends into the territory of Tide Head and lies directly south of the built-up area of the town.
 South of Butte Sugar there is a valley and another mountain which extends into Val-d'Amours and Tide Head, whose height exceeds 230 metres in the Atholville portion.
 Only a small part of the west side of Sugarloaf (281 m) is included in the territory of Atholville.

 New Brunswick Route 11 passes through the centre of the municipality south of the town from east to west: this road goes from Quebec in the west to Shediac in the southeast.
 The Val-D'Amour Road (Road 270) provides access from the village to Route 11.
 The village itself is crossed from east to west by New Brunswick Route 134 which provides access to Tide Head and Campbellton: this road is called Notre-Dame Street in the village.
 Val-d'Amour Road continues south to Val-d'Amour.
 The New Brunswick East Coast Railway, the former Intercolonial Railway, passes through the village from east to west, north of Notre-Dame Street.
 The river is navigable but the nearest port is Dalhousie.
 Campbellton railway station and Charlo Airport complete the means of transport in the region.
 There are taxis in Campbellton.
 The Cormier taxi connects Montreal to the Acadian Peninsula and has a stop in the village.

 In 2015, the province of New Brunswick issued regulations that expanded the boundaries of Atholville by annexation of the service district of St. Arthur, the local service district of Val D’Amours, a portion of the Village of Tide Head and a portion of the local service district of Blair Athol.
 The effective date of the order was July 1, 2015.
 The land area of the village grew from 10.25 km2 to 119.60 km2, according to census data.